LoopKit/loopdocs/docs/version/development.md

 If you choose to build *Loop* using a `dev` branch, you need to be aware that the `dev` branch may update code frequently and unannounced in the traditional sense that most users in the  *Looped* group or *Instagram* would see.
 Developers are not helped by people being in a `dev` branch if those users mistakenly think of it as a stable `main` branch with lots of detailed docs to go with it.
 People should only use a `dev` branch build if they EDUCATE themselves on the expectations and how to properly manage `dev` information and updates.
 People using the `dev` branch should also have regular access to a computer to be able to rebuild quickly if a new bug/fix is identified.

 If you choose to use a `dev` build, you can stay abreast of developments in a number of ways...but they will all require you to do some legwork and keep yourself informed.
 This is not a situation where you should expect a fancy *Loopdocs* page updated regularly with current "`dev` updates"...that's just not the way the `dev` branch works (at least normally).
-There is, however, an attempt to organize that status of development in the [Updates in `dev`](#updates-in-dev) section.
+There is, however, an attempt to organize the current status of development in the [Updates in `dev`](#updates-in-dev) section.

 ### Subscribe to the Zulipchat channels